jsohlendorff/continuous_time_LTMLE/article.typ

 // reference to this thing about "the first 20 registrations".
-We are interested on the effect of enforcing treatment for the 20 first events/registrations and the outcome of interest is all-cause mortality within 1260 days (approximately 3.5 years) of follow-up. // Anders comment: delete "of follow-up".
+We are interested on the effect of enforcing treatment for the 20 first events/registrations and the outcome of interest is all-cause mortality within 1260 days (approximately 3.5 years).
+For computational reasons, we enforce treatment for the first 20 events/registrations.

-At baseline (time zero), patients were required to have redeemed such a prescription and to have an HbA1c measurement recorded prior to their first prescription redemption.
+At baseline (time zero), patients were required to have redeemed such a prescription and to have an HbA1c (hemoglobin A1c) measurement recorded prior to their first prescription redemption.
 Additionally, certain exclusion criteria were applied (@emulateempareg).
 Within our framework, we defined:
 - $N^y$ be the counting process for the event of death.